ghc-proposals/ghc-proposals/proposals/0000-specialise-expressions.rst

      types1 ::= types1, type
             |   type

 #.
-The grammar above includes syntax for specifying multiplie specialised
+The grammar above includes syntax for specifying multiple specialised
    types for an identifier.
 Its syntax and semantics are completely unchanged from today; it is included here only for completeness.